-Failure to comply with Rule 21 may result in disqualification, removal from venue and suspension for up to one year.
+Failure to comply with Rule 21 may result in disqualification,

 22. Gran Fondo/Gravel

 22.1 Participation

 - 22.1.1 Gran Fondo/Gravel events are timed events open to all riders.
 Riders holding an OBRAannual license shall receive preferential staging at the starts. - 21.1.2 All riders m must have an OBRA annual license or a Gran Fondo/Gravel Single Event license.